-File Form 1099-C, Cancellation of Debt, for each debtor for which you canceled (or discharged) a debt (or indebtedness) owed to you of \$600 or more and you are a financial institution, a credit union, or a Federal Government agency (including one of the three agencies listed under Who Must File below).
+File Form 1099-C, Cancellation of Debt, for each debtor for which you canceled (or discharged) a debt (or indebtedness) owed to you of \$600 or more.
+File Form 1099-C only if you are a financial institution, a credit union, or a Federal Government agency (including one of the three agencies listed under Who Must File below).
 You must file even though the debtor may not be subject to tax on the canceled debt.
 That is, you are not required to determine whether the debtor qualifies for exclusion under section 108.
 For example, debts discharged in bankruptcy are reportable.